Interactive · v2.0 · July 2026

 The argument, made manipulable

-The paper's ten graded claims, and what depends on what.
+The paper's twelve graded claims, and what depends on what.
 Switch any claim — or a whole confidence tier — off, and watch which arguments still stand.

 The paper grades its claims by confidence and invites readers who reject the speculative parts to see whether the strong claims survive their disagreement.
 Here that invitation is something you can operate.
-The claims are labelled S1–S4 (strong), M1–M3 (medium), and P1–P3 (speculative).
+The claims are labelled S1–S4 (strong), M1–M5 (medium), and P1–P3 (speculative).
+The medium tier carries the dynamic layer, cohering (M4–M5; renamed from "resolution" in v2.0 when its probation clause fired).
 Each claim depends on the claims it rests on; switch one off and everything that needs it is marked as no longer supported.

 Two things are worth trying.
 Switch off all three speculative claims: every strong and medium claim still stands, because nothing in those tiers depends on the speculative tier.
 Then switch off the central diagnosis, S1, instead: most of the structure goes with it, leaving only S2, S4, and P3.
 The first is the paper's methodological wager; the second shows where the weight actually sits.